diggerk/jiracrawler/README.md

     sudo python setup.py install

-2. Create a separate MySQL database for each project you're analyzing, using scheme 'projectcode_jira', so for the sample config above it's needed to create databases 'intprj_jira' and 'twix_jira'.
+2. Create a separate MySQL database for each project you're analyzing.
-   TBD: currently the crawler accesses databases using 'root' as MySQL user
-        name and providing empty password.

-3. Run this to clone or update all versions of a project INTPRJ.
+3. Run crawler to clone all versions of a project INTPRJ.

     jira_crawler INTPRJ

-4. Provide version name as an additional parameter to clone or update a particular version
+4. Later repeat step 3 to fetch updates.
+Pprovide version name as an additional parameter to clone or update a particular version

     jira_crawler INTPRJ version_1